-How can I share the Speedify bonded connection on Linux (Ubuntu and Raspberry Pi OS) via Wi-Fi?
+How can I share my Speedify connection on Linux (Ubuntu and Raspberry Pi OS) via Wi-Fi?

 Speedify can be configured to share the VPN connection as a Wi-Fi hotspot that other devices can join.

 Configuring Speedify as a Hotspot